Eating and drinking

 Don’t be put off by first impressions.
 The two main gateways into Chester (Hoole Road from the M56/M53 by car and City Road – the trek from the train station into the city centre) are a bit uninspiring and at times dismal (near the train station).
 But your patience will be rewarded.

 If you’re not coming to Chester for the races, avoid race days entirely.
 Hotel prices can double (at least), restaurants are booked up, and normally free-to-enter bars sometimes charge.
-See here for this year’s fixtures and visit Chester hotels to get your room booked now.
+See here for this year’s fixtures and visit Chester Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Chester to get your room booked now.

 Nothing will single you out as a tourist more than mispronouncing English place names (the most common tricksters are counties ended with “shire”: it’s not like The Shire where the hobbits live; it’s pronounced “sheer” – unless you’re posh, then say “shar”).
 You can’t go wrong with Chester, but just remember it’s in the county of “Che-sheer” (posh: “Che-shar...darling”).